saikatd/limon/README.md

 A small and simple live monitoring tool for random servers.

+**Random because?**
-Random because?
-It acceots data as JSON, and is read and sent by a co-ordinating server.
+It accepts data as JSON, and is read and sent by a co-ordinating server.

+## Dependancies:

+- RPM: ssh-pass -v1.0.5 (supplied with the app for convenience)

+## Make it Run:
+Desc here

 ---------